 Life has a definite timing.
 When we make a commitment, that starts the cycle.
 The spiritual world immediately starts setting things up for us so that when we get to the projected intersection, everything is primed for us to have a rewarding experience.

 But if we procrastinate—or second-guess ourselves so that we delay moving in the direction we committed to—the lesson, gift and teacher all made it to the intersection.
 But we do not!
 And we are oblivious that yet another golden opportunity passed us by.
 Life can appear dull and boring when we are indecisive.

 What we tend to think of as obstacles are actually building blocks, intelligently placed there by our own spirit and soul to lead us in the most direct pathway toward our heart’s desires.
 We often fail to recognize blessings because they come dressed in work cloths.

-When we rail against life’s lessons—direct results of decisions we made—life can seem unfair.
-We may get to the intersection on time, but if we are thinking “this lesson should not be happening to me,” we can be so distracted by our own protestations that we are oblivious to the gift, teacher and mystery that were right there.
+When we rail against life’s lessons—the direct results of decisions we made—life can seem unfair.
+We may get to the intersection on time, but if we are thinking “this should not be happening to me,” we can be so distracted by our own protestations that we are oblivious to the gift, teacher and mystery that were right there.
 The goodness the Universe has for us at every intersection of life is so much greater than most of us comprehend.